abhiramaleti18/HealthWatch/README.md

-# HealthWatch — Community Health Surveillance & Early Warning System
+# Health-Watch — Community Health Surveillance & Early Warning System

 A full-stack web application that enables community health workers to report water-borne disease cases, analyzes disease trends with a rule-based prediction engine, and provides AI-powered alerts, recommendations, and awareness content to health authorities — built to help detect outbreaks before they spread.